Pluto-Open-Source-Team/pluto-demo-app/README.md

 # Pluto

-Welcome to the free Pluto Policy Manager!
+Welcome to the free Pluto Policy Manager - your app to manage Chrome OS policies.
 This tool is being developed and maintained by the Pluto open source team

 ## Installation